rdwrome/ODL/rdtext.md

 no, we said, have no such unknowns in our family histories we’re prepared to proceed with this pregnancy; we want to be parents now

-we see a hand touch the nose with sound

 - **nosey**

 the placenta takes up a metaposition between us